Sign in

 4. The hot water is circulated through a system of pipes to heat your home or commercial space.

 Oil heating systems can be either condensing or non-condensing.
-Condensing boilers are more efficient than non-condensing boilers because they recover heat from the combustion gases.
-This can increase the efficiency of a condensing boiler by up to 20%.
+Condensing boilers are more efficient because they recover heat from the combustion gases.
+This can increase a condensing boiler's efficiency by up to 20%.

 Running an oil boiler heating system